MarilouJourdain/FREEFORM-ADCP/README.md

-# ADP Array Matlab toolbox

-Written in Matlab version R2022b.

-Array of Acoustic Doppler Profiler system: Array design and velocity processing toolbox

-<a href="https://google.com"> DOI link TBD </a>
+# ARBGEOM-ADCP: A toolbox for the design and operation of monostatic ultrasonic profiling systems of arbitrary geometry with applications to the use of standard Acoustic Doppler Current Profilers (ADCPs) and novel distributed systems including convergent-beam ADCPs

+A MATLAB toolbox enabling:  1) Acquisition of 3D velocity from Acoustic Doppler Current Profilers (ADCPs), 2) Acoustic beam and bin mapping, 3) Acoustic beam orientations definition as function of a target focal point.
+This toolbox applies to monostatic ultrasonic profiling systems of arbitrary geometry (any number of transducer and orientation, convergeant or divergeant configuration).
+This toolbox aims to facilitate the development and operation of actuated Converging-beam ADCPs and distributed ADCPs.

-### Purpose
+### Requirements

-These tools enable the design of Acoustic Doppler Profiler arrays of any geometry  along with the conversion of acquired along-beam velocities to the Cartesian components of velocity.
+This toolbox is developed in MATLAB R2022b, thus its system requirements are identical to those of MATLAB.

-### Documentation
+### Toolbox description
 The toolbox includes two folders: "Functions" and "Examples".

 #### Functions

 - **ConversionBeam2Cartesian.m**: Function that transforms beam velocities into Cartesian components of velocity for every measurement cell along the profile and for every timestamp.